Part II-What is New with Google Shopping as Free Listing Rolls out?

 To get a new Google Merchant Center Account, get in touch with CedCommerce.
 The experts will help you start from scratch.

 Optimize Feeds on Google Merchant Center for the most relevant visibility

-As has been clearly stated by Google on multiple places, that the most relevant results appear in response to a query made by a customer.
-Thus an optimized feed can go a long way to earn you the organic traffic.
+As has been clearly stated by Google in multiple places, the most relevant results appear in response to a query made by a customer.
+Thus an optimized feed can go a long way to earn you organic traffic.
 Here are a few key SEO practices to play around with:

 Let Google know, what exactly is your product.
 Remember, the whole title is indexed.
 Proper keyword research is the key to visibility.
 Before taking any actions, it is important to perform a competitive analysis and a thorough search for keywords.
 This will help you realize exactly what sellers are offering and in turn what customers are looking for.